Skip to content

 • docker: the best-known and most widely integrated platform, requires administrator priveleges to use.

-• singularity: a free, open-source platform which does not require adminstrator priveleges and is more suited to high-performance and high-throughput computing projects.
-Singularity can run docker images, but not vice-versa.
+• Apptainer (formerly singularity): a free, open-source platform which does not require adminstrator priveleges and is more suited to high-performance and high-throughput computing projects.
+Apptainer can run docker images, but not vice-versa.

 Terminology: "image" refers to the set of files which define a given instance of a "container".